spolu/gym_fuzz1ng/README.md

 # afl mod as well as the available targets.
 pip install .

+# You may need to run the following commands as well as superuser.
+echo 200 > /proc/sys/fs/mqueue/msg_ma
+echo core >/proc/sys/kernel/core_pattern

 # You can then test that everything works by running our dummy example.
 python test/dummy.py
 ```